 “What we play is life.” – Louis Armstrong said that.
 We say “What we dance is life.”
 The music and the dance are one.
 We are an expression of the music as we move our bodies to the beat.
 Playing or dancing this music is about life – learning how to feel deeply and express honestly in the moment what is deep down inside of us, sharing our own ideas whilst listening to those around us share theirs, and finding the common ground and celebrating that.

-The theme this year was influenced greatly by talks and writings by Wynton Marsalis, gifted in expressing the very heartbeat of jazz and swing in a way to shape our ideas about how to dance to this music and, in essence, how to live life.
+The ASF theme was influenced greatly by talks and writings by Wynton Marsalis, gifted in expressing the very heartbeat of jazz and swing in a way to shape our ideas about how to dance to this music and, in essence, how to live life.

 We want to think about how jazz music and dance relates to life, expresses life.
-We want our teachers and musicians to share with us what dance means to their life.
+We want our teachers and musicians to share with us what jazz and swing music and dance means to their life.
 We want you to do the same.
 Maybe you haven’t thought about it.
 Well, now’s the time.

 So what does it mean to swing?
 In dance and in life?
 Come explore your swing dancing, your expression of life.
 Contemplate how dancing and learning to move and groove to the this swinging beat tells us much about life: freedom, communication, expression, being present, listening to others, sharing, pushing limits.

 Refine your own dancing talent, and leave the weekend inspired by the concepts and ideas we dig into, thinking about your dancing in new ways.
 You’ll even have the chance to work on a routine during the themed taster track and take the stage on Sunday during our all-festival “Dance is Life” show!
 Come join us!